Gabr3al/IntelliJ-AutoReload/README.md

 # Crucial Information: Please Read to Understand the Setup

 Dependencies: WinSCP installation on your computer is required.
+Your Server will stop.
+If you want an actual Auto Restart you can either run it in a Cloud or use an [Auto Restart Script](https://www.spigotmc.org/threads/auto-restart-script.451479/)

 ## Video Demonstration